uraimo/MCP3008.swift/README.md

 let m = MCP3008(spi)
 ```

-Then use `readValue` to read the current converted value (0...1023) from one of the analog inputs:
+Then just use `readValue` to read the current converted value (0...1023) from one of the analog inputs:

 ```swift
 m.readValue(0) //CH0 pin
 ```
+Reading a value from an unconnected channel (floating input) will give meaningless values, so, be sure to read from the right input.

 The library also support virtual spis using bit-banging: